Easy Tamale Pie Casserole: Comfort Food Simplified

 How to Serve This Tamale Casserole Recipe

-Tamale pie casserole is a filling meal all by itself, so you don’t need much to accompany it.
+Tamale pie casserole is a filling meal, so you don’t need much to accompany it.
 Here are some suggestions:

 • Round out your meal with a big green salad.